 What is the October Horror Movie Challenge?

 Simply, the October Horror Movie Challenge asks us to watch a horror film a day throughout the month.
-Of course, there are plenty of variations, such as choosing films from a breadth of countries, subgenres and eras, or to consciously include those made by women, LGBT filmmakers, or other voices underrepresented in the industry.
-Some people try to watch a lot more than 31 films, packing in as many as their eyes will allow.
-Others go into the month knowing they’ll never manage a film a day but still aiming to watch as many as possible.
+People have developed all sorts of variations, as people are wont to do.
+You might want to try picking films from a variety of countries, subgenres and eras, or seek out those made by women, LGBT filmmakers, or other voices underrepresented in the industry.
+Some try to pack in as many films as their eyes will take, while others watch what they can, knowing they’ll never make it to 31.
 Every approach is valid.

-Personally, while I try to pick films that represent the full diversity of horror, the only hard rule I have is to watch ones I haven’t seen before.
-Well, that and to post a full review of each one on this site, along with a post mortem at the end of the month.
+The only hard rule I have is to select films I’ve not seen before.
+I also aim to post a full review of each one on this site, along with a post mortem at the end, in which I pick the best, worst and weirdest films of the month.

-Because of personal circumstances, I missed out on the October Horror Movie Challenge for most of the years the podcast has been running.
-I took part in 2013, 2014 and 2020, however, and you can find my reviews from these years on this site.
-Maybe they’ll help you find some juicy choices for your own challenge.
+For one reason or another, I’ve had to miss the October Horror Movie Challenge for around half the years the podcast has been running.
+I did take part in 2013, 2014 , 2020, and 2021, however, and you can find my reviews from these years on this site.
+Maybe they’ll help you find some choice films for your own challenge.